 Although the massage line of their business is closed, they have products for sale by appointment such as cleaners and hand sanitizers.
 Corvallis First is connecting people and resources through groups like Corvallis Sewing Brigade and supporting other small businesses in groups like the COVID19 Corvallis small biz support group on Facebook.

 In response to the emergency needs of our houseless community, G. Christianson Construction moved their scheduled work out one week to dedicate all staff to building FIVE new Micro Shelters.
 Four of these are now located at the First Methodist Church and one is at the Corvallis Evangelical Church.
 Watch the delivery of the Micro Shelters HERE.

 Grass Roots is offering free direct to home shipping on all orders, as well as curbside pickup for in-stock items.
-The “Poem-A-Day” that they send to their email subscribers helps connect community members and lift their spirits during this challenging time.
+Their entire inventory is available via their website, making online shopping easy.

-The League’s VOTE411 website makes it easy for citizens to register to vote, check their registration status, and find out what’s on their ballot.
+The League’s VOTE411 website has made it easy for citizens to register to vote, check their registration status, and find out what’s on their ballot.
 It also includes the latest state-by-state election changes due to the COVID-19 pandemic, in both English and Spanish.

 Food boxes for families are being assembled at Food Share’s central facility, then delivered to local food pantries for distribution.
 Their goal is to provide ~2500 meals/week for our community.

 OSU’s Advantage Accelerator supports regional innovation and entrepreneurship.
 During the COVID-19 crisis, they are still available to provide advice and counsel to startup businesses, and their website lists state and local resources to help small businesses.